$LevyIO

 How do I know if I should itemize or take the standard deduction?

-Compare your total itemizable expenses (mortgage interest, SALT up to $10,000, charitable donations, medical expenses above 7.5% of AGI) to the standard deduction for your filing status.
+Compare your total itemizable expenses (mortgage interest, SALT subject to the current federal cap and phaseout rules, charitable donations, medical expenses above 7.5% of AGI) to the standard deduction for your filing status.
 If your itemized total exceeds the standard deduction, itemizing saves you money.
-After the TCJA nearly doubled the standard deduction, roughly 90% of taxpayers now take the standard deduction.
+After the TCJA nearly doubled the standard deduction, most taxpayers now take the standard deduction.

 Will earning more money ever result in less take-home pay?